qomarhsn/YT-Quick-DL/README.md

 # YT Quick DL Userscript

-🚀 **YT Quick DL** is a simple yet powerful userscript that adds a floating download button to YouTube videos, allowing you to download videos instantly via ssyoutube.com.
-No clutter, no setup — just click and go!
+🚀 **YT Quick DL** is a minimal and simple userscript that adds a floating download button to YouTube videos.
+It redirects you to [cobalt.tools](https://cobalt.tools), offering a fast, user-friendly, and ad-free downloading experience.
+No clutter, just click and go!

 ---

 ## 🌟 Features

-- ⬇️ **One-Click Video Downloads** – Instantly download the current YouTube video through ssyoutube.com.
+- ⬇️ **One-Click Video Downloads** – Instantly download the current YouTube video via cobalt.tools.
-- 🧼 **Adblock Reminder** – Get a friendly popup recommending uBlock Origin for a smoother, ad-free experience.
+- 📣 **Introductory Popup** – Learn how the downloader works; dismiss it once, and it stays gone.
-- 🧠 **Smart Memory** – Remembers your preferences (e.g., “don’t show again” on popups).
+- 🧠 **Smart Memory** – Remembers your choice to hide popups and preferences for a cleaner UX.
-- 🖱️ **Non-Intrusive UI** – Minimal floating button integrated directly into the YouTube player.
+- 🖱️ **Non-Intrusive UI** – Lightweight floating button integrated directly into the YouTube player.
-- 📱 **Mobile Support** – Works on both desktop and mobile YouTube URLs.
+- 📱 **Mobile Support** – Works on both desktop and mobile YouTube websites.

 ---

 ## 📥 Installation

 ### **Step 1: Install a Userscript Manager**

-You'll need a userscript manager to run HoverBlurr:
+To run this script, install a userscript manager:

 - [Violentmonkey](https://violentmonkey.github.io/) (Recommended)
 - [Tampermonkey](https://www.tampermonkey.net/)

 ### **Step 2: Install YT Quick DL**
-Click the link below to install the userscript:

 ➡️ [**Install YT Quick DL**](https://github.com/qomarhsn/YT-Quick-DL/raw/main/script.user.js)

-### **Step 3: Enjoy!**
+### **Step 3: Use It!**

-Head to a YouTube video and click the new floating download button in the top-left corner of the video player.
-The video will open in a new ssyoutube.com tab for download.
+Go to any YouTube video.
+You’ll see a small download button at the top-left corner of the video player.

 ---

 ## ⚙️ How It Works

-1. **Click the Floating Button** – Appears at the top-left of the YouTube video.
+1. **Click the Floating Button** – Visible on the top-left of every YouTube video.
-2. **Adblock Suggestion (Optional)** – First-time users will see a helpful tip to install [uBlock Origin](https://ublockorigin.com/) to avoid redirects and popups.
-3. **Download Opens in New Tab** – The video loads on ssyoutube.com, ready to download.
+2. **Informational Popup (First Time Only)** – You'll get a short explanation about cobalt.tools; click **Continue** to proceed.
+3. **Instant Redirect** – You'll be taken to cobalt.tools with your video preloaded.
+Click the “>>” button to begin the download.

+---

+## ⚠️ Disclaimer

+Downloading videos from YouTube may violate its [terms of service](https://www.youtube.com/t/terms).
+Please ensure you have the right to download any content before proceeding.